Conjugacy problem in groups with quadratic Dehn function: Minimal diagrams over G

 \subsubsection{Eliminating pairs of hubs connected by two $\tt$-bands}

-Let us consider two hubs $\Pi_1$ and $\Pi_2$ in a reduced diagram, connected by two neighbor $\tt$-bands $\ccc$ and $\ccc'$, where there are no other hubs between these $\tt$-bands.
+Let us consider two hubs $\Pi_1$ and $\Pi_2$ in a reduced diagram, connected by two neighbor $\tt$-bands $\ccc$ and $\ccc'$, and there are no other hubs between these $\tt$-bands.
 By Lemma \ref{NoAnnul}, these bands, together with parts of

 $\partial\Pi_1$ and $\partial\Pi_2,$ bound either a subdiagram having no cells, or a trapezium $\Psi$ of height $\ge 1$ (fig. \ref{2h}).